benoitboidin/ben_website.github.io/content/index.md

-# Benoit Boidin website
+# Benoit Boidin

 > Everything here is temporary.
 I just discovered `hugo` (the framework used to render this website), and I still need to automate the process of converting my Obsidian notes to make it work here.
-> I mainly did all this to show my mom I have a custom domain name (she doesn't know what it is, but she's proud of me).
+> **I mainly did all this to show mom I have a custom domain name (she doesn't know what it is, but she's proud of me).**

 ## Overview